oxfordyang2016/gtdofdream/templates/freewriting.md

 someone
 ---------
-from recent experment,i have known, do a good things,u cannot do a thing very well at once,u must persist it .besides.many things when u get ,it seems vague!!
+from recent experment,i have known, do a good things,u cannot do a thing very well at once,u must persist it .besides.many things when u get ,it seems vague!!besides,the design work is very impot.may be ,in the last period.u may think these work u have done are not very important